Ed.D. in HRD

 “Since COVID began, women are leaving the workforce, by either choice or necessity,” Ballew said.
 “The number of women in the workforce now is at the same number it was 30 years ago.
 Working, going to school, and being a parent is difficult during the best of times, and Covid is not the best of times.
 I want to help women get back into the workforce when this is over.”

-Ballew, 40, intends to graduate in spring 2024 with a Doctor of Education in Human Resource and Workforce Development Education degree from the University of Arkansas.
+Ballew, 40, intends to graduate in spring 2024 with a Doctor of Education in Human Resource Development degree from the University of Arkansas.
 She plans to stay in her current position as a program specialist in the College of Engineering at the U of A but hopes to someday work with a nonprofit that helps women return to the workforce.

 “I couldn’t take time out of my day to sit through classes, finish my degree in a timely manner and still get my work done,” said Ballew, a single mother of one.
 “Online classes make it possible.”